Goals, Objectives, Planned Activities and Roadmap

 • Ensure statutory safeguards are in place to maximize the chances that the resulting IGO will not degenerate, unduly centralize too much power, or be captured by one or a few nations, and improve over time, such as via checks and balances, a solid federal structure, regular mandatory re-constituent assemblies, and other measures;

-• Ensure that the resulting charter is sent for ratification by the signing states, and becomes valid if 9/13th of them approve it, the same ratio used after the US Constitutional Convention of 1787;
+• Ensure that the resulting charter is sent for ratification by the signing states and becomes valid if 9/13th of them approve it, the same ratio used after the US Constitutional Convention of 1787;

 • Have established an open dialogue and convergence paths with competing or complementary international governance initiatives, especially those led by digital superpowers, and positioning itself as a medium-term complement for possible more urgent initiatives, albeit less multilateral, aimed to tackle urgent global safety risks;